Code Enforcement – Neighborhood Improvement Team

 - Call the Orem Help Center by dialing 311—or (801) 229-7000

 Neighborhood Improvement Team (NIT)

-The new civilian Neighborhood Improvement Team (NIT) is housed in the City’s Community Services Division and enforces city nuisance and neighborhood related codes.
-The team works closely with Police, Mental Health, Community Services, Planning and Zoning, other divisions, and the Administrative Law Judge to gain compliance and resolve code violations.
+The Neighborhood Improvement Team (NIT) promotes safe and welcoming neighborhoods by increasing awareness of neighborhood codes and notifying residents whose properties are not in compliance.
+The team works closely with Police, Mental Health, Community Services, Planning and Zoning, other divisions, and the Administrative Law Judge to address concerns quickly and respectfully.